 Fortunately, the Charleston City Council understands what makes Charleston special and is careful to protect it.
 For instance, the City enforces strict height limits for new buildings – eight stories maximum, as of 2017 – on the peninsula in order to preserve the charm of the low-skyline city.
 Plus, unlike many other beachside cities, Charleston’s beaches are not lined with hotels and tall condos but with homes, giving them a community rather than a commercial feel.
 Though a population explosion could be expected to erode what makes the area special, restrictions like these help protect the charm of the area which is a big draw for many people in the first place.

 What This Means for You

-While no one can give you a guarantee on any real estate investment, if you’ve been considering buying property in the Charleston area, you can rest assured that the experts are confident in the long-term growth potential of the Charleston real estate market.
-With the economic outlook so strong in the area, a home here could make a good investment, not to mention a great place to live!
+If you’ve been considering buying property in the Charleston area, you can feel confident in your decision to go ahead and buy.
+With the economic outlook so strong in the area, a home here could make a good investment, not to mention a great place to live.

 Whether you’re ready to see properties now or you want some information on the area, I’d love to hear from you.
-I’m here to help you buy or sell in Charleston or the surrounding areas.
-If you need advice or an expert hand to navigate the market please give me a call at 843-806-7222 or mail me here.
+I’m here to help you buy or sell in Mount Pleasant, Daniel Island, or the wider Charleston, SC area.
+Give me a call at 843-806-7222 or email me here.
 I look forward to hearing from you.